ganlanyuan/fluid-email/README.md

 Mobile-first email framework build with scss.
 [demo](http://designdev.christianpost.com/develop/fluid-email/docs/demo.html)

+**Tips**
++ Don't use standard tags like `h1`, `h2`,...,`p`.
++ Every element only can have a maximum of one class.
+But if you will bring css inline later, ignore this rule.
++ Don't use css shorthand like: font: 10px/18px Arial, sans-serif.
++ Give your images a short and simple name: like logo.png, not logo_email_2011_08.png.

 ## Process
 1. Write you css/sass
 2. Bring your css inline (recommend [mailermailer inliner tool](http://www.mailermailer.com/labs/tools/magic-css-inliner-tool.rwp))